Alice Mary Barry: Early life and career

 Barry was born in Cork, Ireland, to Richard Barry and Mary Mahony.
 She gained her medical licence in 1906 from the Royal College of Physicians of Ireland graduating from the Apothecaries Hall.
 She was one of only six women to do this between 1885 and 1922.

 Her residency was with the Mater Hospital in Dublin.
 She gained a Diploma in Public Health in 1905.
 As one of the early women doctors, Barry was an active and founding member of the Women's National Health Association which began in 1908.
 Through the association Barry became the medical officer for nine Babies Clubs in Dublin from 1912 to 1929.

 Barry was one of the founders of St Ultan's Infant Hospital that was first opened in 1919 in Dublin, and one of the benefactors and fundraisers for the hospital.
 She worked with the various government-established councils on public health and medical services in Ireland.

 While based in Cork, Barry worked in Kilbrittain as the dispensary district medical officer until she was succeeded there by Dorothy Stopford Price.
 She was a supporter of the republican movement and was known to give shelter to republicans seeking shelter during the war of independence.
 On one occasion, by pretending to be visiting a sick patient, Barry prevented one arrest of Michael Collins and walked out of a house of British soldiers with his papers under her jumper.

-Later, Barry began to focus on TB, and was running sanatoria, one in Rossclare, Co.
-Fermanagh and then the Peamount Sanatorium in Newcastle, Co.
-Dublin, where she developed treatments and care routines for the children sent there.
+Later, Barry began to focus on TB, and was running sanatoria, one in Rossclare, County Fermanagh and then the Peamount Sanatorium in Newcastle, County Dublin, where she developed treatments and care routines for the children sent there.
 She was involved in the foundation of the Peamount Industries.